SAP-samples/teched2025-AI162/exercises/ex7/README.md

 6. Now you can click on the new extraction step to configure the details.
 An extraction step always references a schema version and processes the incoming document with this schema.<br>
 Specify identifier as ***classify***, this is crucial since we will reference this identifier later in the workflow.<br>
-Finally fill the schema version ID, with the value you stored in the previous excercise (step 4.).
+Finally fill the schema version ID, with the value you stored in the previous exercise (step 4.).
 <br>![](/exercises/ex7/images/ex7_2_3b.png)

 7. After this classification, we would to have a condition with different branches depending on the classification result.<br Click on the ***+*** after the ***Extraction*** step you added earlier and select ***Condition*** here.